The Philadelphia Orchestra Continues to Travel the World

 As part of its commitment to cultural diplomacy, The Philadelphia Orchestra and Music Director Yannick Nézet-Séguin will tour Europe and Israel from May 24 through June 5, 2018.
-The visit to Israel—in partnership with the Jewish Federation of Greater Philadelphia—coincides with the country’s 70th anniversary and marks only the second time the Orchestra has traveled there; its inaugural visit was in 1992.
+The visit to Israel—in partnership with the Jewish Federation of Greater Philadelphia—coincides with 70 years of U.S.-Israeli relations and marks only the second time the Orchestra has traveled there; its inaugural visit was in 1992.

 From its earliest days, The Philadelphia Orchestra has traveled beyond its hometown borders.
 Just four days after its first concert, in November 1900, the ensemble dipped its toes into the touring pool by performing in nearby Reading, PA.
 Over the next 27 years the boundaries gradually expanded to include such metropolises as New York, Boston, Washington, D.C., St. Louis, and Detroit, as well as smaller cities such as Lima (OH), Meriden (CT), North Adams (MA), and Ypsilanti (MI).